tawfik-s/car-seller-brockerage-API/README.md

 1- install nodejs on your server <br />
 2- clone the repository on your server <br />
-3- modify the environment variables in the .env file 4- run npm install
+3- modify the environment variables in the .env file <br>
+4- run npm install<br />
-5- run npm start
+5- run npm start<br />
-6- delete the .env file
+6- delete the .env file <br />